maziac/asm-api-doc-tool/README.md

 The program is written in typescript and can be built for Linux, Mac or Windows.

-If you don't want to build you can use the prebuilt binaries from the releases.
+If you don't want to build yourself you can use the prebuilt binaries from [releases](../../releases).

 Just unzip and run from the commandline.